araobp/learning-langchain/README.md

 ## Background and Motivation

+I used to be a nework engineer: IP Telephony, routers and switches.
+I also worked on SDN that ran on a kind of Graph DB.

 In the past half year, I have learned NLP with spaCy and SQLite.
 I am using the NLP skill in my work for marketing these days.

 My company has started marketing LLM ["NEC cotomi"](https://www.nec.com/en/press/202404/global_20240424_01.html), so I learn LLM with my NLP skill in this project as a marketer.